 Neue Galerie is a museum of early twentieth-century German and Austrian art and design located in the former William Starr Miller House, a Louis XIII/Beaux-Arts structure located on the corner of Fifth Avenue and 86th Street.
 Established in 2001, it is one of the most recent additions to New York City’s famed Museum Mile.

-In addition to its gallery spaces, the museum also contains a bookstore, design shop, and two Viennese cafés, “Café Sabarsky” and “Café Fledermaus“.
+In addition to its gallery spaces, the museum also contains a bookstore, a design shop, and two Viennese cafés, “Café Sabarsky” and “Café Fledermaus“.

 The Galerie also hosts the poster for the first Vienna Secession, a silver print of himself on a boat, another print of Emilie Floge, and a number of valuable sketches, including a couple of the Portrait of Adele Bloch-Bauer.